 Report on my climb up the Agnel in 2014 here, pictures on Google+ here (combined with the Izoard)

 The official start of the climb from the north / French side is in Guillestre.
-I got on the bike in Chateau Queyras – from there it is only a few kilometers to the real base of the climb, at La Casse / Ville-Vieile.
+I got on the bike in Chateau Queyras, only a few kilometers from the foot of the climb, at La Casse / Ville-Vieile.

 From there, you have about 20 kilometer of real climbing ahead of you, but the 20-kilometer ride from Guillestre through the “Gorges du Guil” would be a very nice warm up – the altitude gain of roughly 400 meters, is almost negligible.